ranashamim/Movie_Rec_System/README.md

 # Data Folder

-The data are contained in six files.
+The data are contained in six files (they are not allowed to upload because of their size).
 ### 1. tag.csv
 It has four parameters, userId, movieId, tag and timestamp.
 It contains tags applied to movies by users.